MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 # => 0
 ```

 Get the retweets list.
+Supports paging.

 ```python
 retweets = tweet.retweets
 ```

-## Engage with tweet
+## Engage with a tweet

 !> Note that you should only use these actions if you included them in your dev application otherwise you may get blocked.
 Also if you have a read-only app, you can upgrade to a read and write app.